oomsveta/s19-libft/README.md

 ### ✅ Ensure that every malloc is successful, exit the function if not

-If a malloc fails, it will return NULL and you won't be able to use it anymore, therefore you have to exit the function if it happens.
-You can easily check the success of the allocation in this way:
+If a malloc fails, it will return NULL and you won't be able to do anything else, therefore you have to exit the function if it happens.
+You can easily check the success of the allocation this way:
 ```c
 if (!(ret = malloc(size)))
     return (NULL);